haixuxu/promise.waterfall2/README.md

 # promise-waterfall2
-> Runs an array of promises in series, each passing their results to the next promise in the array.. support an initialization parameter
+> Runs an array of promises in series, each passing their results to the next promise in the array. support an initialization parameter

 ## Install